MicrosoftDocs/PowerShell-Docs/reference/5.1/PackageManagement/Register-PackageSource.md

 ```

 ### -SkipValidate
-Switch that skips validating the credentials of a package soure.
+Switch that skips validating the credentials of a package source.

 ```yaml
 Type: SwitchParameter